What is Chronic Pain?

 So how do we take out the emotion?

-We become detectives and break the problem down.
+We become detectives and break the problem down using Hypnotherapy and EFT.
 Initially, focusing on how the diagnosis makes you feel.
 Where in the body that feeling has settled e.g. ‘I feel sick in the pit of my stomach’.
 If it has a physical sensation or colour ‘I have this red-hot ball of pain’.
 We then diminish or remove these feelings and replace them with happier thoughts.

 Next, we consider what was happening in your life at the onset or diagnosis of the problem and how these other issues affected you at the time.
 Often there is a correlation and so, we deal with these feelings too.

-This results in removing energy blockages which whilst in place have a detrimental effect on health and well-being.
-The key to getting good success is that the focus remains on you and you use your own words to describe your experience because only by using affirmative statements that resonate strongly with the truth inside you can you successfully address the issue.
+This results in removing energy blockages which have a detrimental effect on health and well-being.
+The key to success is that you use your own words to describe your experience because only by using affirmative statements that resonate strongly with the truth inside you can you successfully address the issue.

 Beware of practitioners who literally try to put words into your mouth!
 You will only recover from this when you take ownership and are completely honest.
 For this reason, you may have to try several practitioners before you find the one who makes you feel supported and able to be yourself.
 Once you have a clear idea of where the treatment is leading, you trust the practitioner and you engage with the process you will quickly feel emotional and energetic shifts.
 My own back pain, the result of broken discs, dramatically changed in two sessions but, obviously we are all individuals and I was in an intense healing environment at the time.
 Nonetheless, this is not an unusual response.